shubham-iitb/Musical-Box/README.md

 	Placed the music box on table and other furnitures appropriately Textured all the furnitures
 	Added Controls to move Camera
+	The lookat vector is set at the box at the table in the center so that all the view in the room can be seen via translation of camera.

+	We have done lighting also but we have not added the switch yet.

+	We have partially completed the function to output keyframes, interpolate between two frames and make multiple frames out of it, apply the frames.
+	We have also done saving the current frame to jpg file via saveFrame().

+	But since one of the piece was missing due to which we did not give this funtionality and hence commented it out.

 References :